Nathaniel Scher: “Virtual reality and the metaverse will have a considerable impact on health”

 Decision makers.
 What synergies exist between the H. Hartmann Institute of Radiotherapy and Radiosurgery and the Rafaël Institute, the post-cancer center?

 Nathaniel Scher.
 Concretely, while the Hartmann Institute practices conventional medicine, the Rafaël Institute offers integrative medicine.
 It thus combines traditional treatments, such as radiotherapy, with alternative practices such as art therapy.
 Thanks to this comprehensive approach, the patient notably improves his tolerance to treatments, his quality of life and can, at times, reduce his use of medication.
-In addition, he can be followed simultaneously within the two institutes in order to benefit from support, during and even after his illness at the Rafaël Institute.
+In addition, he can be followed simultaneously within the two institutes in order to benefit from support, during and even following his illness at the Rafaël Institute.
 In addition to the synergy between these two establishments, the one that links my two functions within them is due to the various research projects relating to oncology, radiotherapy and integrative health that I lead simultaneously.

 Firstly, augmented reality is a perspective for optimizing the training of caregivers.
 During their studies, student nurses have only a few practical placements to learn how to examine a patient.
 With a view to confronting them with all possible scenarios, an immersion, including in a virtual world, represents an opportunity for global training.

 Halfway between virtual reality and the metaverse, giving future surgeons the chance to perform their first operations in an artificial system is a real upheaval.
-In addition, augmented reality could allow the projection of the patient’s anatomy in 3D or the possibility of zooming in on the desired area in order to refine the surgeon’s field of vision.
+In addition, augmented reality might allow the projection of the patient’s anatomy in 3D or the possibility of zooming in on the desired area in order to refine the surgeon’s field of vision.

 “An immersion in a virtual world represents a global training opportunity”